Abstention: Justification

 In support for this non-political strategy, some non-voters claim that voting does not make any positive difference.
 "If voting changed anything, they’d make it illegal" is an oft-cited sentiment attributed to anarchist Emma Goldman.

 In addition to strategic non-voters, there are also ethical non-voters, those who reject voting outright, not merely as an ineffective tactic for change, but moreover because they view the act as either a grant of consent to be governed by the state, a means of imposing illegitimate control over one's countrymen, or both.
 Thus, this view holds that through voting, one necessarily finds themselves violating the non-aggression principle.
 Herbert Spencer noted that whether a person votes for the winning candidate, votes for a losing candidate, or abstains from voting, he will be deemed to have consented to the rule of the winning candidate, if they were to follow the doctrine of Blackstone of which Spencer stated "A rather awkward doctrine this."

 Criticisms

-Murray Rothbard, while a libertarian himself, criticized the New Libertarian Manifesto's arguments that voting is immoral or undesirable:
+Murray Rothbard, while an American libertarian himself, criticized the New Libertarian Manifesto's arguments that voting is immoral or undesirable: